poljvd/hyperion-webapp/README.md

 Colorpicker webapp for Hyperion (https://github.com/tvdzwan/hyperion/wiki/)

-The color picker is based on the Boblight version created by Nadnerb (http://blog.nadnerb.co.uk/)
+The color picker is based on the Boblight version created by Nadnerb (http://blog.nadnerb.co.uk/) The color picker was re-factored by Bradley Cornford (http://bradleycornford.co.uk/)

 ## Installation
 Install dependencies: